Fede’s Guide to a Healthier Life

 #Food

-A randomized controlled trial gave people either ultra-processed or unprocessed food for two weeks.
-The ultra-processed group ate about 500 extra calories a day without noticing.
-Not because they were weaker or less disciplined.
+When people are given ultra-processed food instead of real food, they eat about 500 extra calories a day without noticing.
+Not because they are weaker or less disciplined.
 Because processed food is engineered to bypass normal satiety signals.
 Cook real food and most of the calorie problem becomes much easier.

 Drink enough water.
 Mild dehydration often shows up as fatigue, headaches, and poor concentration, not thirst.
 Aim for 2-3 liters a day, more if you train, use a sauna, or live in heat.
 Drink before you feel thirsty.
 Thirst is a late signal.